frolovilya/stm32-boot-explained/README.md

 ### .bss

-Block Starting Symbol **RAM** data section for all _declared_ variables.
-That means that they have no value yet and the bootloader takes care of setting this block's data to `0`.
+Block Starting Symbol **RAM** data section for all variables without assigned value.
+The bootloader takes care of setting this block's data to `0`.

 Memory range spans from `_sbss` to `_ebss`.
 ```c